It's a Knockout: Europe

 The format of It's a Knockout! was used in many European countries, with each version forwarding teams for the international version, Jeux sans frontières.

 In the United Kingdom, participants came from the heats of It's a Knockout.
 The original presenter was McDonald Hobley, but he stayed for just one series before handing over to Katie Boyle, who in turn was replaced by David Vine and Eddie Waring.
-It was not until 1971 that the presenter most associated with the role, Stuart Hall, took over presenting the UK heats and also provided the British commentary for the international version along with Waring, who was better known as the BBC's Rugby League commentator.
+It was not until 1972 that the presenter most associated with the role, Stuart Hall, took over presenting the UK heats and also provided the British commentary for the international version along with Waring, who was better known as the BBC's Rugby League commentator.

 Wales had its own team between 1991 and 1994 and the programme was broadcast on S4C in Welsh by Iestyn Garlick and Nia Chiswell.

 Australia

 Almost Anything Goes! aired in Australia from 1976 to 1978.
-It was hosted by Tim Evans and Brendan Edwards and featured Sean Kramer and Australian Rules legend Ron Barassi.
+It was hosted by Tim Evans and Brendan Edwards and featured Sean Kramer and Australian Rules player Ron Barassi.
 It was filmed in Melbourne.
 The 1976 season featured two complete competitions with initial heats and finals, while the 1977 and 1978 seasons featured only one each.
 Following the 1977 grand final, the season finale featured a competition between the top two teams from the grand final and a team representing New Zealand.

 An Australian version of It's a Knockout! ran on Network Ten from 1985 to 1987.
-The teams were divided into the Australian states: New South Wales (NSW), Victoria (VIC), Queensland (QLD) and South Australia (SA).
+The teams were divided into the Australian states: New South Wales, Victoria, Queensland and South Australia.
 The show was hosted by Billy J. Smith, along with Fiona MacDonald for the duration that it aired in Australia.
 They would arrive to the show in a golf buggy.
 The show was filmed in a field in Dural, New South Wales, but due to numerous complaints from local residents, the show was dropped in 1987.
-This version aired in Mexico on the TV Cable Network Multivisión and was a success in 1992, and also in the U.S. on KCAL-TV in Los Angeles & WWOR-TV in New York, NY in 1990–91.
+This version aired in Mexico on the TV Cable Network Multivisión and was a success in 1992, and also in the U.S. on KCAL-TV in Los Angeles & WWOR-TV in New York in 1990–91.
 It was also adapted and shown in Argentina as Supermatch.
 This version was heavily edited, and the anchors were replaced by off-screen commentators.

 In October 2011, it was announced that Channel 10 Australia would re-launch a new version of It's a Knockout! for its 2011–12 summer programming line-up hosted by HG Nelson, Charli Robinson and Brad McEwan.
 Due to insurance costs, the show was filmed in Kuala Lumpur, Malaysia, and ran for eight 1-hour episodes between December 2011 and January 2012 and featured teams of 15 from each state of Australia.